babenkoma/super-co/README.md

 This function is similar to [co](https://github.com/tj/co), but has differences:
 - smaller size;
 - write on ES6;
-- support thunk width callbacks width multiple argument;
+- support multiple argument in thunk callbacks;
-- makes it easier to use asynchronous functions
+- makes it easier to use

 ## Install
 ```